ttrssreal/engr101-avcproject/README.md

 **ROLES**

 Coordinator: Viraj Patel.
 The coordinator is responsible for the overall management of the project, these include but are not limited to; assigning tasks/goals to other team members, maintaining and coordinating every other member to work effectively, and set deadlines for the project.
-The coordinator connects the other assigned roles in moulding the overall project.
+The coordinator connects the other assigned roles in moulding the overall project (and helps out to each department).

 Tester/Developer: James Churchill.
 This assigned role is responsible for testing and developing the software, and to verify whether the software functions and meets the requirements (for the task and end-users).
 They design software plans, code it, and create test plans to ensure the robustness and functionality.

-Architect: Sam Catalan, they are in charge of the design of the robot being used and buidling it.
+Architect: Sam Catalan.
+The architect is responsible for the overall architecture for the system (works on structure of software/hardware, the technology used, and the overall design over the segments of project).
+This role also ensures the code/software works with the overall architecture.